RedOrion/robot-space-wars/README.md

 You have the option to attack other bases with your fleets, you can attack other fleets, on a one against one basis in 'manual' mode.

-So far what has been described is a copy of Vega Conflict.
+So far what has been described is similar to Vega Conflict.

 The 'value added' bit however is that you are able to program your fleets to carry out a pre-programmed set of actions and carry out battles autonomously.